jeetsukumaran/DendroPy/doc/source/primer/trees.rst

 :term:`Trees <tree>` consist of a collection of :term:`nodes <node>`, represented by objects of the class |Node|, connected to each other in parent-child or ancestor-descendent relationships by objects of the class |Edge|.
 The first or initial :term:`node` of a |Tree| is the head of the data structure, and is represented by the :attr:`seed_node` attribute of a |Tree| object.
 If the tree is :term:`rooted <rooted tree>`, then this is the :term:`root node`.
-If the tree is :term:`unrooted <unrooted tree>`, however, then this is an artificial node that *only* serves as the initial node when iterating over a tree: in :term:`preorder <preorder traversal>` or the final node when iterating over the tree in :term:`postorder <postorder traversal>`, but does not have any informational significance by itself: it is an algorithmic artifact.
+If the tree is :term:`unrooted <unrooted tree>`, however, then this is an artificial node that *only* serves as the initial node when iterating over a tree in :term:`preorder <preorder traversal>` or the final node when iterating over the tree in :term:`postorder <postorder traversal>`, but does not have any informational significance by itself: it is an algorithmic artifact.

 The :attr:`~dendropy.datamodel.treemodel.Tree.seed_node` attribute of a |Tree| object, like every other node on the tree, is an object of the |Node| class.
 Every |Node| object maintains a list of its immediate child |Node| objects as well as a reference to its parent |Node| object.